 The easiest way to travel the 100 km distance from Kampot to Sihanoukville is by bus, which takes 2 hours and costs $8.
 You can also take the taxi for 2 hours at $40 or the train for 2.5 hours at $15, including transfers.

 3 ways to get from Kampot to Sihanoukville

 |Taxi||2 hours||$40||Check Private Transfres|

 |Train||2.5 hours||$15||Check Train Tickets|

-Taking the bus is a cheap and convenient way of travelling this 2.5-hour journey.
+Taking the bus is a cheap and convenient way of travelling on this 2.5-hour journey.

 An advantage of the taxi is that it gets you directly to your destination in Sihanoukville.
 Expect to pay around $40 for a taxi ride.

-Champa Mekong doesn’t receive very good reviews.
-But if the schedules for CTT Transport doesn’t fit your itinerary, you can book online with Champa Mekong at CamboTicket.
+Champa Mekong doesn’t get good reviews.
+But if the schedules for CTT Transport don’t fit your itinerary, you can book online with Champa Mekong at CamboTicket.

 Kampot Tours is another company that operates from Kampot to Sihanoukville.
 They charge $5 per person for a one-way trip.
-We recommend to call or email them first to check if the schedule on their website is still up-to-date.
+We recommend calling or email them first to check if the schedule on their website is still up-to-date.

 Kampot to Sihanoukville by Taxi